droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

 * The druids of the Forest Folk have been more active lately, gathering berserkers from the northern basin and leading blights of the Gulthias Tree down to the lands below.
 They appear to have obtained a new leader: a dark-skinned woman clad in a white gown and a golden tiara, with piercing eyes and a pair of sharp fangs.
 Kavan believes her to be a mage, having seen her conjure strange lights and sounds.
 (This is Ludmilla Vilisevic, one of Strahd’s vampiric brides.)
 * Recently, the Forest Folk of Yester Hill—which Kavan’s people once called Sarmizeget—obtained something both new and yet incredibly old: an enchanted gemstone once belonging to Kavan's people that he thought lost long ago.
 The Forest Folk have constructed an enormous effigy of wood and earth atop the hill, within the great stone circle that serves as their meeting place, and placed the gemstone within the statue’s chest.
 * Some of the Forest Folk appear to be preparing to instill the power of the gemstone within the statue, which is woven from the roots of the Gulthias Tree that grows atop Yester Hill.
 The ritualists have bonded themselves to the tree’s bloodthirsty roots, and plan to harness the power of the eternal storm above Yester Hill to give life to the being within the statue.
 * The Gulthias Tree is a dark and corrupted entity, and an accomplice to the druids’ will.
-Kavan warns them that the tree might attempt to obstruct their efforts, but informs them that radiance burns it and slows its new growth.
+Kavan warns them that the tree might attempt to obstruct their efforts, but informs them that holyness burns it and slows its new growth.
 He notes that the tree thirsts especially for cursed blood, which strengthens and restores it.
 * There are more than a dozen druids and berserkers now atop Yester Hill, though more have been arriving every day.
 They appear to be waiting for the one they call the “Shadowed Lord"—the lord of the fortress to the east.
 (Kavan is referring to Strahd von Zarovich and Castle Ravenloft.)

 Kavan advises the players that the druids of the Forest Folk appear to be far less capable than their ancestors.
 Should the players succeed in disrupting their ritual — such as by removing the gemstone from the statue’s chest before the ritual is complete— the resulting backlash from the storm’s harnessed energy could kill any surviving ritualists.

 Should the players express interest in destroying the Gulthias Tree itself, Kavan warns them against doing so, noting that, while he does not know the source of its power, it is the host to a great and terrible evil.
 He can share, however, that until the mage taught the druids to command its children, the tree took little action on its own and appeared content to remain atop Yester Hill.
 Should the players defeat the druids of the Forest Folk, he notes, they will likely find the Gulthias Tree to pose little threat to them or their friends.

 As the players depart, or if they have additional questions about Kavan, the Forest Folk, or the enchanted gemstones, Kavan informs them that one of the druids—an elder named Svarog—wields a gnarled wand forged of petrified wood.
-Kavan asks them to retrieve Svarog's wand, which was once wielded by the spiritual leaders among his people.
+Kavan asks them to retrieve Svarog's wand (use any wand you want - as an option, [Wand of Hawthorn (2nd-Level Spell)](https://2e.aonprd.com/Equipment.aspx?ID=2279) would work nicely), which was once wielded by the spiritual leaders among his people.
 "Should you return it to me and prove that you are trustworthy," he promises, "I shall tell you where you may find a weapon of great strength to aid you in your fight.

 > [!abstract]+ **Kavan's Shame**
 > If a player asks Kavan about his epitaph, he replies, "I failed my people in life.
 In death, I wish to atone for those mistakes."